Meadowside – Trails and Maps

 The Nature Play Space is designed to allow children to play in a world without limitations to the imagination, to explore nature safely, and to enjoy being outside for unstructured play.
 Loose parts – leaves, sticks, sand, rocks, and dirt – are the variables that empower creativity.

 There’s a lot you can do at the Nature Play Space.
-Try crawling through a hollow log or jumping across stumps.
-Explore the vine fort, play in the eagle’s nest, and even create “nature” music.
+Try jumping across stumps, explore the flower fort, and even create “nature” music.
 Let your children freely explore this special space designed just for them while you relax and take in the sights and sounds from a tree-trunk bench.

 The gardens surrounding the nature center were designed to attract birds, provide a few things they eat (berries, insects), and offer areas for shelter and nests.
 Plants have been chosen for their importance to wildlife and are native to the mid-Atlantic region.
 Enjoy this special space year round and see examples of what you can create in your own yard during each season.